Kiran Manandhar: Painting career

 He went to India in 1972 for his higher education and received his graduate and postgraduate degrees in fine arts from Banaras Hindu University.
 In Banaras, Manandhar met the Nepali Congress leader, BP Koirala, who suggested he go to France to study arts.
-He completed his masters degree in 1980 from India and returned to Nepal.
+He completed his master's degree in 1980 from India and returned to Nepal.

 After staying for three years in Nepal, Manandhar went to France to study arts.
 In France, he won multiple awards.
 He used to teach French people about their history in France.